Comadreja/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 You can experiment with it in [Object Playground]( http://www.objectplayground.com/), an excellent tool that will help you visualize it.

-The idea is not too complicated: the prototype chain is a **property search list.** Every item in the chain is the **prototype** of the prior item.
+The idea is not too complicated: the prototype chain is a **property search list**.
+Every item in the chain is the **prototype** of the prior item.

 When you access a property of an object, this property is looked up in the object and if it is not found, it is looked up in the object's prototype, and so on until either the property or the chain's end are reached.